How to Start a Coffee Trailer Successfully

 Additional Questions:

 Yes!
 Coffee trailers can be profitable.
 Once your coffee trailer is up and running, you can avoid much of the overhead expenses of a traditional coffee shop or drive-thru coffee business.
-Ultimately, your revenue and profits will be based on how many days of the week you work, how many customers you serve daily, and your average ticket price.
+Ultimately, your revenue and profits will be based on the number of days you work per week, the number of customers you serve daily, and your average ticket price.
 We covered how you can calculate your coffee truck profit margin here.

 For more information on profitability, consider reading How to Increase Your Coffee Shop Sales and Profits.